horsenoggingit/lambdaAuth/README.md

 In the root project folder run the command "AWSTools/newEndpoint.js -h".

-You will get the following text followed by a number of parameters.
+You will get the following text and parameter definitions.
 "Helper script to get started with a new endpoint.
 This script will initialize a new lambda configuration file and setup a boilerplate lambda node.js file.
 You can start with either post or get method, authed or unauthed, and specify request and response parameters/schema."

 In this excersize we will create a new authenticated get endpoint that accepts a parameter and makes a new response object.